ShabbirHussain7/test-cpl-web/_reports/certainty.md

 permalink: /certainty
 excerpt: "We developed a novel technique, *CERTainty*, to detect DNS manipulation by utilizing a widely adopted trusted infrastructure: TLS certificates."
 authors:
-  - TBA
+  - Armin Huremagic
-affiliations: Censored Planet at the University of Michigan, Stanford University
+affiliations: Censored Planet at the University of Michigan
 border: yes

 research: "CERTainty: Detecting DNS Manipulation at Scale using TLS Certificates"